DLakomy/psq2json/README.md

 cd modules/app
 npm run start
 ```
-In the terminal you'll see and adress.
-Open and see the result 😉
+In the terminal you'll see the address.
+Open it and see the result 😉